Why do you need to care about study notes?

 It doesn’t really matter whether your teen writes their study notes out in full sentences, or in some form of short-hand, or a mixture of both.

 What is important is that, however they write them, the notes make sense to your teen.
-It might take a little bit of trial and error, but your teen’s study notes should become personalised to them – they should have your teen’s own personal style.
+It might take a little bit of trial and error, but your teen’s study notes should become personalized to them — they should have your teen’s own personal style.

 Writing study notes in their own way is going to ensure they retain the largest amount of information possible.